20 Top Rated Ellipticals Reviewed and Tested

 10. Schwinn 430

 Some users find it to be too loud

 Can be tough on the joints

-This high-quality machine is very popular due to its variety of workout programs and its extensive display console.
+This Schwinn elliptical is a high-quality machine is very popular due to its variety of workout programs and its extensive display console.
 Two distinct user settings enable you to keep your exercise preferences programmed even after someone else uses the machine.Read more